U.S. Route 22 in New Jersey: Annandale to Somerville

-Upon splitting from I-78, US 22 becomes a four-lane at-grade divided highway that runs through rural areas with some development and crosses NJ Transit's Raritan Valley Line.
+Upon splitting from I-78, US 22 becomes a four-lane arterial road that runs through rural areas with some development and crosses NJ Transit's Raritan Valley Line.
 It enters Lebanon, passing to the north of the town center.
 Upon leaving Lebanon, the route heads back into Clinton Township.
 In the community of Potterstown, US 22 enters Readington Township and takes a southeasterly turn away from I-78.
 Here, the road passes to the southwest of the Merck Headquarters Building before reaching the community of Whitehouse Station, where it has a short concurrency with CR 523.
 Past Whitehouse Station, US 22 continues through a mix of residential and commercial areas.

-US 22 continues into Branchburg Township, Somerset County, where development near the road increases but remains mostly rural.
+US 22 continues into Branchburg, Somerset County, where development near the road increases but remains mostly rural.
 CR 614 parallels US 22 to the north to pass through the community of North Branch before US 22 intersects CR 637 and crosses the North Branch Raritan River into Bridgewater Township.
 In Bridgewater Township, the route comes to an interchange with the eastern terminus of CR 614 and the western terminus of Route 28.
 Past this interchange, US 22 passes business parks and the Raritan Valley Country Club, widening to six lanes in the process.
-Afterwards, it comes to an interchange with US 202 and US 206.
-Past this interchange, US 22 quickly transitions from a rural to a more suburban setting and heads east along the border of Somerville to the south and Bridgewater Township to the north, passing near the Bridgewater Commons shopping mall.
+Afterward, it comes to an interchange with US 202 and US 206.
+Past this interchange, US 22 quickly transitions from a rural to a more suburban setting and heads east along the border of Somerville to the south and Bridgewater Township to the north, passing south of the Bridgewater Commons shopping mall.
 The median of the route widens as it runs immediately to the south of I-287, fully entering Bridgewater Township again as it comes to an interchange with I-287 at exits 14A and 14B.

 I-287 to Newark Airport Interchange

-East of I-287, US 22 continues east as a four-lane divided highway passing to the south of the Watchung Mountains.
-The road comes to an interchange with CR 675, where it also passes under Norfolk Southern's Middle Brook Industrial Track line.
+East of I-287, US 22 continues east as a four-lane arterial road passing to the south of the Watchung Mountains.
+The road comes to an interchange with CR 675, where it also passes under Norfolk Southern Railway's Middle Brook Industrial Track line.
 The route then has an interchange with CR 525, where the wide grassy median narrows to a Jersey barrier.
 The road continues through wooded surroundings and passes through a portion of Bound Brook, widening back to six lanes before meeting CR 527 at an interchange.
-From here, the route takes a northeasterly course, entering Bridgewater Township again and narrowing to four lanes before crossing into Green Brook Township while designated a short distance north of the Middlesex-Somerset County border.
-US 22 continues through business areas as a highway with jughandles, crossing CR 529.
+From here, the route takes a northeasterly course, entering Bridgewater Township again and narrowing to four lanes before crossing into Green Brook Township while designated a short distance north of the Middlesex–Somerset county border.
+US 22 continues through business areas as an arterial with jughandles, crossing CR 529.
 In North Plainfield, the route widens to six lanes and has an interchange with CR 531.
 Past this interchange, the road continues along the border of Watchung to the west and North Plainfield to the southeast before crossing Green Brook.